 Managing secrets begins with creating a secret scope.
 A secret scope is collection of secrets identified by a name.
+A workspace is limited to a maximum of 100 secret scopes.

 There are two types of secret scope: Azure Key Vault-backed and Databricks-backed.